papaniivanderpuye/WidgetShop/README.md

 - `db/create_tables.sql`
 - `db/Procedures.sql`

-The python Flask app will access the server using those credentials if you want to the connection configuration, look at:
+The python Flask app will access the server using those credentials.
+If you want to look at the connection configuration, look at:
 -`server/config/config.py`

 ## Setup Web App: